nguyenanhhuy248/zoom-transcript-summarizer/README.md

 A web application built with FastAPI and React that uses a fine-tuned Gemma-2B Large Language Model to summarize Zoom meeting transcripts.

+The notebook for fine-tuning Gemma-2B model on Google Colab is provided in the repo.
+The fine-tuned model is published to Hugging Face @ https://huggingface.co/nguyenanhhuy248/gemma-2b-it-samsum

 ## Features

 - 🚀 Responsive UI built with React and Material-UI